Procedural Design Systems: How Sailop Generates Infinite Palettes

 Step 1: Primary Hue Selection

-The RNG generates a hue between 0 and 360, but with an exclusion zone:
+The RNG picks a hue between 0 and 360, with a hole cut out of it:

 function generatePrimaryHue(rng: () => number): number {